amonsoes/nuke_pipeline/normalization/README.md

 When installing on MacOS and other systems that use a BSD version of cp, some modification to a Makefile must be made in order to install flite-2.0.5 (between steps 3 and 4).
 Edit main/Makefile and change both instances of cp -pd to cp -pR.
 Then resume the steps above at step 4.

 ### Training a hybrid Seq2Seq model from scratch
-The hybrid model is a combination of two or threee Seq2Seq models: a word-level one (**S2S**), a secondary character-level trained on pairs of words (spelling with noise augmented data) and a secondary phonological model trained on IPA-transliterated data
+The hybrid model is a combination of two or three Seq2Seq models: a word-level one (**S2S**), a secondary character-level trained on pairs of words (spelling with noise augmented data) and a secondary phonological model trained on IPA-transliterated data

 i) Train a word-level model, save results in folder `word_model`
 ```bash